-Students are required to enroll for the entire school year.
-The band plays concert and pep music.
+Prerequisite: Band experience or summer lessons with the band director and an instrument diagnostic test Students are required to enroll for the entire school year.
+The band plays concert, pep, and jazz band music.
 All band members are expected to perform at various sports events and all concerts.
 Each student has lessons with the band director.
-All students must take part in the summer band rehearsals, with exceptions to be approved by the band director.
-All grade 7-12 band students take part in summer band rehearsals with exceptions to be approved by the band director.
-Additional opportunities include earning a MSHSL letter, after school jazz band, etc.
+All students must take part in the summer band rehearsals, with exceptions to be approved by the band director. add pep band language from MS All grade 8-12 band students take part in summer band rehearsals with exceptions to be approved by the band director.
+Additional opportunities include earning a MSHSL letter, Gopher Conference Honors Band, jazz band, etc.